xiedfchn/jest-demo/README.md

 # Advantages

 - Snapshot testing
-Snapshot testing makes tests which keep track of large objects with ease.
+makes tests which keep track of large objects with ease.